 Are Architectural Shingles Worth Extra Cost?

-According to sources, architectural shingles typically cost more in comparison of composition shingles.
+According to sources, architectural shingles typically cost more in comparison to composition shingles.
 However, these shingles can offer a long-time warranty which can go more than 50 years.
-Even some architectural shingles provide lifetime warranty.
+Even some architectural shingles provide a lifetime warranty.

 The shingles’ warranty doesn’t represent how long you can keep the shingles in use.
 Composition shingles, for example, typically will last only for 7-10 years only.
 This can also be lower when the shingles are exposed to snow, rain, strong winds, and excessive heat.